Overview

 • Snap to center - if the mouse can snap to center points (blue)

-• Snap on line - if the mouse can snap to the nearest point on a line (green)
+• Snap to edge - if the mouse can snap to the nearest point on for example a line or the edge of a circle.

 • Snap to intersection - if the mouse can snap to the intersection points between two objects (purple)